How to Sign Documents

 If you want to redo the signature, click Clear while editing and sign again.

-E-signature with Knowledge-based authentication (KBA)
+E-signature with knowledge-based authentication (KBA)

 KBA or Knowledge Based Authentication is the identity verification process that the IRS requires to electronically sign Form 8879.